As a residential campus, Davidson requires all students to live on campus throughout their time as a student (a few exceptions are granted each year).

 While students do have the option of self-selecting a first-year roommate, most incoming students are paired together and placed on a residence hall by Residence Life staff.
 All residence hall rooms assigned to first-year students are double rooms, so every incoming student will have a roommate.
 Incoming students receive an email sent to their personal email account with a link to a housing preference form during the summer.
-Completion of this form will help Residence Life pair incoming students with a roommate.
-Extraordinary care in pairing first-year roommates is taken into things as:
+Full completion of this form with insightful and accurate answers will help Residence Life pair incoming students with a roommate.
+Extraordinary care is taken in pairing first-year roommates.
+Examples of questions include:

 Free self-service laundry facilities are located throughout the campus for students.
 Washers and dryers are available at no charge in every residence hall.
 You do need to provide your own High Efficiency (HE) laundry detergent, fabric softener, laundry basket, and other supplies, as needed.